 - An arrhythmia that is not caused by a reversible medical condition.

-To prove that you meet these conditions, you’ll need to provide detailed medical records for 12 successive months.
-You will also have to show the lab results, EKG tests, treatment and response records, the names of places you were treated and all the procedures you’ve had also holds importance in this process.
+To prove your disability, you’ll need to provide detailed medical records for 12 successive months.
+You will also have to show the lab results, EKG tests, treatment and response records, Etc. Even the names of places you were treated, and all the procedures you’ve had also holds importance in this process.

 If you don’t qualify for automatic approval, the SSA will carefully review all the records and forms you submit.
 Clear and complete documentation of your treatment and responses will help the SSA to determine your eligibility for Social Security payments.
 Qualified legal representation is available to help you through this sometimes complex and lengthy process.